for Trugs Hand Made in Sussex

 My wife Jaqui PhD (Packaging and handling Department) as the title suggests, is responsible for receiving, packing and shipping your orders.
 We offer very rapid delivery, if a trug is ordered before 10:30 A.M. you will receive it next day by courier, ideal if it's a last minute present.
 Jaqui can also include a personal message on a card if you wish (no extra charge).
 If you view our Feedback page, you will see that rapid post is greatly appreciated.

 The word Trug is a derivation of the word Trough and was originally used for measuring grain and seed volume, hence the variation of sizes.
 As mechanical scales eventually replaced the the trug as a tool of measurement, the trugs were then utilised as a basket for carrying garden produce and hand tools.
 In a recent nationwide survey by a popular gardening magazine, the Sussex trug was voted the fifth most essential gardening accessory.

-In June (2011), this trug was chosen as 'best-for-style' in the very popular Grown-Your-Own magazine.
-Trugs I made 45 years ago are now being sold in Antique shops and collectors fairs.
-At the famous Ardingly Antiques Fair I discovered one of my very early trugs for sale and introduced myself as the original maker to the seller.
+In June (2011), this trug was chosen as 'best-for-style' in the very popular Grown-Your-Own magazine and more recently voted 'Best Trug' by Gardeners World magazine.
+Trugs I made 45 years ago are now being sold in Antique shops and at collectors fairs.
+At the famous Ardingly Antiques Fair I found one of my very early trugs for sale and introduced myself as the original maker to the seller.
 He asked me if I would sign it (good idea I thought), so, from then on, all my trugs are signed and dated on the bottom board.

 There are foreign imports available from garden centres made in China and Poland which are usually higher priced than my trugs even though they are of a very poor quality held together with staples!
 I offer a lifetime guarantee, impossible for imported models.